Python Software Foundation

 The Python Software Foundation (PSF) is an American nonprofit organization devoted to the Python programming language, launched on March 6, 2001.
 The mission of the foundation is to foster development of the Python community and is responsible for various processes within the Python community, including developing the core Python distribution, managing intellectual rights, developer conferences including the Python Conference (PyCon), and raising funds.

+History

 In 2005, the Python Software Foundation received the Computerworld Horizon Award for "cutting-edge" technology.

+In 2019, contributors to Python’s security program worked out of an office in Brooklyn, shared with Tor as part of the initiative to secure Python Package Index downloads with signed repository metadata via The Update Framework.

+In 2025, the PSF attempted to obtain a $1.5 million grant from the National Science Foundation, but ultimately withdrew the application due to a requirement in the terms to refrain from diversity, equity, and inclusion activities.
+After the announcement, there was a surge of donations, with 295 new supporting members paying the $99/year membership fee in the first two weeks alone.

+In January 2026, Anthropic donated $1.5 million to the PSF.

 Overview

 The PSF focuses on empowering and supporting people within the Python community with grant programs that support sprints, conferences, meetups, user groups, and Python development.
-The PSF runs Python Conference (PyCon) US, the leading Python community conference.
+The PSF runs the Python Conference (PyCon) US, the leading Python community conference.
 The PSF is the primary point of contact for organizations that wish to work with Python, to support Python, or sponsor Python development.
 The PSF provides a structure by which work, donations, and sponsorships are coordinated worldwide.
 The PSF also possesses and protects intellectual property associated with Python and the Python community, such as the word "Python," the two-snakes logo, and the terms "PyLadies" and "PyCon."